5 Lessons You’ll Learn From Being a Homeowner

 And your home won’t be HGTV perfect the day you move in.
 Or the month you move in.
 It’s constantly a work in progress.
 The perfect pieces take time to curate–and it’s more fun that way!Rome wasn't built in a day and your house won't be HGTV perfect in a day either.
-But trust me,… Click To Tweet
+But trust me, it's more fun that way!
+Click To Tweet

 4. GET TO KNOW YOUR NEIGHBORS.

 I’ve met most of our neighbors by walking Laney around the neighborhood–she’s a great icebreaker!
 They’ll keep an eye on your house when you’re out of town and wave to you when you leave in the morning and return in the afternoon (I’m looking at you Mrs. Linda!)

 We keep a running list of all of the things we want to buy for the house.
 From gutters, to a pergola, to upgrading a few of our TVs–if you want it goes on the list.
 We’ve been slowly checking things off of the list, but it helps us prioritize and dream big at the same time.